-Is the urgency and complexity of Agenda 2030 compatible with the social inclusion requirement enshrined in the SDGs?
+Is the urgency and complexity of Agenda 2030 compatible with the social inclusion and transparent governance requirements enshrined in the SDGs?

 Communities are intelligent, resilient and capable.
 When they are given opportunities to flourish through education, good health, decent housing, citizens’ rights and educational opportunities, the entire national community benefits.
 This is a real investment, which applies to all societies worldwide.
 Today, even in the “old democracies”, populations aspire very strongly to be no longer treated as subjects but rather as stakeholders.
 Unfortunately, in certain countries, they are still chasing rainbows.

 Sometimes the constraints are overwhelming.
 When resources are extremely limited and the needs are enormous, the management of equally urgent priorities is negotiated on an almost daily basis.
 Each choice is painful and can impact other priorities.
 For many nations, meeting all these requirements is beyond their means.